adrichez/adrichez/README.md

 <p>Hi everyone! 👋</p>

 <p>I'm a 24-year-old from Beas de Segura, a small town in Jaén 🌳.
 I've always been fascinated by how things work, exploring new ideas, and connecting with others.
 I love learning and travelling to gain new experiences.
-Over the years, I've kept myself busy balancing work and studies, gaining experience in hospitality, agriculture and education 🍽️.</p>
+Over the years, I've kept myself busy balancing work and studies, gaining experience in hospitality, agriculture, and education 🍽️.</p>

 <p>During my first year of high school, I took part in a Cultural Exchange Program in Brighton, England 🇬🇧, which was an enriching adventure that fueled my passion for more experiences like it.</p>